Mabel Haynes Bode: Early life

 Mabel Kate Haynes was born on 28 October 1864 to Robert and Emily Haynes.
 Her father was a well-known law publisher and bookseller, and a partner in the firm Stevens & Haynes.
 Her mother died of typhoid fever in 1870.
-In 1879 Mabel's father passes away.
-She and her older sister Lily continued to live with their aunt, Janet Mary Hayes, their mother's sister, who had moved in after their mother died.
-On 15 November 1888 she married William Ernest Bode, an actor professionally known as Milton Bode at St Pancras parish church.
-The marriage didn't work out and within four years of their marriage William was living with another woman.
+In 1879, her father died.
+She and her older sister Lily continued to live with an aunt who had moved in after their mother died.
+On 15 November 1888, Mabel married William Ernest Bode, an actor professionally known as Milton Bode at St Pancras parish church.
+The marriage didn't work out.
+Within four years of their marriage, William was living with another woman.

 Education

 Bode writes in the curriculum vitae she provided to the university in Berne:

 "After attending private schools in my childhood I went through the (public school) curriculum on the Notting Hill High School for Girls (London), taking prizes for Latin and English Literature, and finishing at the age of seventeen in the top-form."

-In 1891 she studied Pali language and Buddhist literature under Prof. T.W.
+In 1891, she studied Pali language and Buddhist literature under Prof. T.W.
 Rhys Davids at University College London.
-In 1894 she studied Sanskrit with Prof. E. Muller-Hess at Berne University.
-In 1895 she attended the Sanskrit lectures of Professor Cecil Bendall at University College London.
+In 1894, she studied Sanskrit with Prof. E. Muller-Hess at Berne University.
+In 1895, she attended the Sanskrit lectures of Professor Cecil Bendall at University College London.
 In 1896 she attended lectures in Classical and Vedic Sanskrit of Prof. Sylvain Lévi at the Collège de France in Paris and Prof. Victor Henry at Sorbonne besides those of Prof. Sylvain Lévi and Prof. Louis Finot at the Ecole des Hautes Etudes.
 She also did courses in History.
 In Paris she became fluent in French and continued living there on and off until 1908.

-In 1897–1898 she studied Sanskrit at Berne with Professor E.Muller-Hess and history with Professor Woker.
+In 1897–98, she studied Sanskrit at Berne with Professor E. Muller-Hess and history with Professor Woker.
 She received her phD at the University of Berne in 1898.
 Her dissertation was called "A Burmese historian of Buddhism".
 It is a study of the Burmese Pali historical text Sāsanavaṃsa and its author Paññāsāmi.

-In 1904–1906 she attended studied Sanskrit with Prof. Carlo Formichi at the university in Pisa.
-Prof. Carlo Formichi described her as "one of the cleverest and best women I ever met".
+In 1904–06, she attended studied Sanskrit with Prof. Carlo Formichi at the University of Pisa.